 Initial journal selection

-Start with selecting several journals.
-If you are looking for suggestions you can have a look at this website that can make suggestions based on your abstract or keywords: JANE, which stands for Journal/Author Name Estimator.
+Start with selecting several potential journals.
+If you are looking for suggestions you can use a website that can make suggestions based on your abstract or keywords: JANE, which stands for Journal/Author Name Estimator.
 JANE compares the keywords or words in your abstract to the millions of publications in PubMed.
-JANE can thus come up with journal names if you are looking for a journal to submit to.
-Depending on the search criteria you tick, JANE can also come up with articles on the same subject if you are still in the writing process, or with author names if you need to suggest potential reviewers of your manuscript.
+JANE can thus come up with journal names you may not have thought of.
+Depending on the search criteria you choose, JANE can also come up with articles on the same subject if you are still in the writing process, or with author names if you need to suggest potential reviewers for your manuscript.
 You can find similar journal selection tools that are specific for Elsevier journals at Journal Finder (>2200 titles) and for Springer journals at Journal Suggester (>2500 titles).